 Like many others on the list, you wouldn’t know it until someone pointed it out.
-But once you do, you feel all the more clever for it.
+But once you do, you feel all the more clever about it.

-SFX Magazine is sci-fi magazine that focuses on all things fantasy and sci-fi entertainment related.
+SFX Magazine is a sci-fi magazine that focuses on all things fantasy and sci-fi entertainment-related.